New version pde2path 3.0 (June 2021).

 The original version 1.0 was for elliptic systems in 2D and based on the Matlab

-pdetoolbox, which in v2.3 now has been more or less replaced by the free
+pdetoolbox, which since v2.3 has been more or less replaced by the free

-pde2path 2.3 comes with three third party libraries, OOPDE, TOM,
+pde2path comes with four third party libraries, OOPDE, pqzschur, TOM,

-and pqzschur, with permission, and somewhat modified by the pde2path team.
+and trullekrul, with permission, and somewhat modified by the pde2path team.